byterubpay/byterub-site/_posts/2018-11-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-26.md

 **\<rehrar>** and even if there was a reliable one, it would probably not be a decentralized one
 **\<ArticMine>** There were spam attacks in Bitcoin to drive up fees.
 This works if hte block are full since most of the spam ts are not mined
 **\<ArticMine>** But they cost andwith to the nodes
-**\<gingeropolous>** to me it seems there is a small list of useful information needed to address the issue: 1) cost of attack, in XMR, to get to 3 GB / block in one day per Isthmus "\<Isthmus> 00:44 By the end of the 1st day: 3 goddamn GB per block"
+**\<gingeropolous>** to me it seems there is a small list of useful information needed to address the issue: 1) cost of attack, in BTR, to get to 3 GB / block in one day per Isthmus "\<Isthmus> 00:44 By the end of the 1st day: 3 goddamn GB per block"
 **\<ArticMine>** bandwith
 **\<suraeNoether>** let's just do some back of the napkin calculations today and see what we see. then we can talk about it more. :P
 **\<suraeNoether>** why 3 GB/block?